Policy Researchers & Analysts

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-- Explore Careers: Job Market Report - Gov. of Canada Job Bank
+- Trend Analysis: Job Market Report - Gov. of Canada Job Bank

 - Economics and Social Sciences Group Annual Rates of Pay - Government of Canada